Mallard: Description

 In captivity, domestic ducks come in wild-type plumages, white, and other colours.
 Most of these colour variants are also known in domestic mallards not bred as livestock, but kept as pets, aviary birds, etc., where they are rare but increasing in availability.

 A noisy species, the female has the deep quack stereotypically associated with ducks.
+The female will often call with a sequence of 2–10 quacks in a row, starting loud and with the volume gradually decreasing.
 Male mallards make a sound phonetically similar to that of the female, a typical quack, but it is deeper and quieter compared to that of the female.
-Research conducted by Middlesex University found that the vocalisations of mallards vary depending on their environment, with urban mallards being much louder and more vociferous compared to populations of the species found in suburban and rural areas, with this being an adaptation to persistent levels of anthropogenic noise.
+Research conducted by Middlesex University on two English mallard populations found that the vocalisations of the mallard varies depending on their environment and have something akin to a regional accent, with urban mallards in London being much louder and more vociferous compared to rural mallards in Cornwall, serving as an adaptation to persistent levels of anthropogenic noise.

 When incubating a nest, or when offspring are present, females vocalise differently, making a call that sounds like a truncated version of the usual quack.
 This maternal vocalisation is highly attractive to their young.
 The repetition and frequency modulation of these quacks form the auditory basis for species identification in offspring, a process known as acoustic conspecific identification.
 In addition, females hiss if the nest or offspring are threatened or interfered with.
 When taking off, the wings of a mallard produce a characteristic faint whistling noise.

 The mallard is a rare example of both Allen's Rule and Bergmann's Rule in birds.
 Bergmann's Rule, which states that polar forms tend to be larger than related ones from warmer climates, has numerous examples in birds, as in case of the Greenland mallard which is larger than the mallards further south.
 Allen's Rule says that appendages like ears tend to be smaller in polar forms to minimise heat loss, and larger in tropical and desert equivalents to facilitate heat diffusion, and that the polar taxa are stockier overall.
 Examples of this rule in birds are rare as they lack external ears, but the bill of ducks is supplied with a few blood vessels to prevent heat loss, and, as in the Greenland mallard, the bill is smaller than that of birds farther south, illustrating the rule.

 Due to the variability of the mallard's genetic code, which gives it its vast interbreeding capability, mutations in the genes that decide plumage colour are very common and have resulted in a wide variety of hybrids, such as Brewer's duck (mallard × gadwall, Mareca strepera).